justojavier00/PredictingElectricityConsumption/README.md

 We use the root mean square error as a measure of the error of the prediction, and the standard deviation of the difference between the true values and the predicted corresponding values as a sanity check.
 This is, if the standard deviation of 'prediction-y_test' is lower than the standard deviation of 'y_test', the prediction is being successful to some extent.

 Both the random forest classifier and the Gaussian process regressor predict to some extent the electricity consumption.
-However, the latter is considerably better at making this prediction.
-None of the two models is exceptionally good and further exploration is necessary.
+The latter is considerably better at making this prediction.
+However, none of the two models is exceptionally good and further exploration is necessary.
+These two models may serve as the first two benchmark models to eventually obtain an optimal solution.

 ```python